At the heart of his being he did not belong

 I've been a mercenary!

-But as he casts his wild eyes down
+But as he cast his wild eyes down

-he sees a dead thing on the ground
+he saw a dead thing on the ground

 and from out its eyes down to its chin

-the worms crawl out, the worms crawled in.
+the worms crawled out, the worms crawled in.

 Shall I be so when I am dead?

-You will be so when you are dead
+You shall be so when you are dead